ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 ---
 layout: post
-title:  Node.js Readable/Writable Streams
+title:  Better Data Slinging with Node.js Readable/Writable Streams
-description: TODO
+description: Node.js streams offer efficient and programmer-friendly means of binding together data inputs and outputs.
+Writing your own readable and/or writable streams can provide an enormous amount of flexibility and power over normal callback-style data wrangling, and all without too much extra programming effort.
-date: 2012-08-01 00:00:00 UTC
+date: 2012-08-02 12:00:00 UTC
 tags: ['node.js', 'javascript', 'streams']
 ---